thunderseethe/thunderseethe.github.io/content/posts/function-application-grow-a-spine.md

 ## Turns Out It's About Type Inference

 Traditionally, type checking an application starts by inferring a function type.
-Commonly this will be a function type with two variables `a -> b`, which we use to check our argument has type `a`.
+Commonly this will be a function type with two variables `a -> b`.
+Followed by checking our argument has type `a`.
 Our new quick look approach proceeds in the opposite direction.
 We collect all the types of our arguments and then use them to check our function type.
 If our argument types provide enough information we can check our function has a polytype, rather than a monotype.